-This year's Brain Fair activities look a little different.
-Brought to you by The Center for Excellence in the Neurosciences and UNE’s Neuroscience Club, UNE neuroscientists have created an e-Library Brain Fair.
-The virtual science-themed library contains e-books on topics such as the senses, brain anatomy, your brain and exercise, cells of the brain, and more.
+Created by UNE neuroscientists in recognition of Brain Awareness Week, our e-Library Brain Fair is a virtual science-themed library that contains e-books on topics like senses, brain anatomy, your brain and exercise, cells of the brain, and more.
 The books have links to videos and hands-on activities and are geared towards two different grade ranges, K–3 and 4–8.

-Brain Awareness Week focuses on the need for brain research, brings awareness to brain and nervous system disorders, and promotes the wonders of the brain.
-A special thanks goes out to the city of Biddeford and Mayor Casavant for proclaiming March 15–21 Brain Awareness Week.
+Held annually in the third week of March, Brain Awareness Week focuses on the need for brain research, brings awareness to brain and nervous system disorders, and promotes the wonders of the brain.
+A special thanks goes out to the city of Biddeford and Mayor Casavant for proclaiming March 15–21, 2021, Brain Awareness Week.